Bleeding in Early Pregnancy

 If, in your first trimester, you experience bleeding that starts with spotting but goes on to become heavy bleeding, you need to see your doctor immediately.
 This could be because you are miscarrying.
 This can be because of a lot of reasons and not entirely in your hands.

-You might experience heavy bleeding, severe cramps, blood clots, pain in lower stomach and back.
+You might experience heavy bleeding, severe cramps, blood clots, preterm labor pain in lower stomach and back.
 You should call your doctor immediately in case of these symptoms.
 Sometimes you might have these symptoms without having miscarried, so it is important that you contact your doctor as soon as possible to get treatment.

 Ectopic Pregnancy occurs when the fertilized embryo plants itself wrongly in places other than uterus like fallopian tubes.
 Fallopian tubes connect ovaries-where eggs are produced-and uterus.
 The embryo needs uterine wall to grow and receive its nutrition from.